 Biomass – A biomass fuel is an energy source derived from living organisms.
-Most commonly it is plant residue, harvested, dried and burned, or further processed into solid, liquid, or gaseous fuels.
+Most commonly it is plant residue, harvested, dried and burned, or further processed into a solid, liquid, or gaseous fuels.
 The most familiar and widely used biomass fuel is wood.
 Agricultural waste, including materials such as the cereal straw, seed hulls, corn stalks and cobs, is also a significant source.
 Native shrubs and herbaceous plants are potential sources.
-See also photosynthesis and biocapacity in the Eco fashion dictionary.
+See photosynthesis and biocapacity in the Eco-Fashion Encyclopedia.